EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Experiment

 \subsection{Scalability Study}

 We evaluate \name's scalability with respect to increasing object interactions and longer prediction horizons.
-First, we assess \name on a challenging three-object collision scenario not included in the training data.
-This setup demands that the model generalize learned two-body collision patterns to more complex interactions.
+First, we assess \name on a challenging three-object collision scenario unseen in training data.
+This setup requires the model to generalize learned two-object collision patterns to more complex interactions.
 As depicted in the first two rows of Figure~\ref{fig:_multi}, the pretrained \name can qualitatively simulate the deformation of all three objects upon contact.
 However, the predicted displacements exhibit larger visual discrepancies compared to two-object scenarios, indicating limited accuracy without adaptation.
-To enhance performance in this more complex setting, we finetune \name using additional dataset comprising only $10\%$ of the training set involving three-object collisions.
+To enhance performance, we finetune \name using an additional dataset comprising only $20\%$ of the training set involving three-object collisions.
 After 300 epochs of finetuning, the model's prediction accuracy improves significantly.
-As illustrated in Figure~\ref{fig:_multi}, the simulated trajectories exhibit realistic collision behaviors that closely resemble the ground truth.
-This demonstrates \name's strong potential to generalize to more complex scenarios with minimal adaptation.
+As illustrated in Figure~\ref{fig:_multi}, the simulated trajectories exhibit realistic collision behaviors that closely resemble the ground truth. \qy{Furthermore, we evaluate \name's generalization ability on four-object interactions.
+After fine-tuning on a small set of four-object collision samples, \name is able to generate visually plausible trajectories.} This demonstrates \name's strong potential to generalize to more complex scenarios with minimal adaptation.
 For further finetuning results and exploration of scalability, please refer to Appendix \ref{app:three_obj}.

+\caread{To provide a concise overview, Table~\ref{tab:multi_obj_summary} summarizes the displacement prediction MSE of \name across 2-object, 3-object, and 4-object scenarios at representative rollout horizons.}